ryanklee/POPSCrmTools/POPSCrmTools/Docs/New-CrmSolutionFromSource.md

 (b) deleted if they exist in target solution only and nowhere else.

 If specified in config, entities with rootcomponentbehaviors of 0 will be changed to 1.

-This effectively Syncs the two solutions, cleaning 'rogue' SolutionComponents from the target org.
+This effectively Syncs the target solution with source solution, cleaning 'rogue' SolutionComponents from the target org.

 ## PARAMETERS